ssube/isolex/docs/handler/LearnHandler.md

 ### Create

-To create a new command, pass the name of the trigger and any arguments:
+To create a new command, pass the name of the keyword and any arguments:

 > input: `add test "a b" c`
 >
 > reply: Command 'test' learned.

-The trigger `test` will create a command with the args `["a b", c]`.
+The keyword `test` will create a command with the args `["a b", c]`.

 ### Delete

-To delete an existing command, pass the trigger name:
+To delete an existing command, pass the keyword name:

 > input: `del test`
 >